photo by: lemonfilmblog

 Eggs Benedict is a dish that is the standard fare in any hotel brunch.
 It can also be done very badly.
-Overcooked eggs, rubbery English muffin and cold ham can make you dislike them in a hurry.
+Overcooked eggs, rubbery English muffin can make you dislike them in a hurry.
 On the other hand, you make it at home with fresh ingredients and serve it up immediately after you plate it up, you have yourself something truly sublime that transcends decadence with a silky Hollandaise and the perfectly poached egg that just oozes its golden yolk when you cut into it.

 Here is a recipe for a nice, no-fuss Hollandaise that you make in the blender.
 No double boiler, no continuous stirring.
 Just a clever little technique that replicates the same low-heat method traditionally used when making sauces like this one.
 In this recipe, however, we will take it a step further and give our eggs benny a little Japanese twist by making a wasabi Hollandaise and serve our egg on onigiri instead of English muffin.

 - 1 cup butter

 - 2 cups of warm Japanese short grain rice

 For the rest:

 Start by putting the egg yolks, lemon juice, mustard, and wasabi in a blender and blend on low.
 Meanwhile, melt the butter in the microwave for 2 minutes or on the stovetop.
 When the butter is done, it should be warm.
 Turn the blender to high, then slowly add the butter to emulsify.
 When the emulsion is done, stop the blender and dip a spoon in the sauce.
 If it’s too thick, you can thin to the desired consistency by adding a little hot water.
 Turn the blender back to high and ‘cook’ for about a minute.
 The spinning blades coupled with the warm butter will simulate the delicate heat you require when you make this sauce the traditional way.
 Give your sauce a taste and season with salt if you need to.
 Set aside.